stephenjohnlimb/boot/README.md

 - Anagram Detector

 ### Spring
-Used [Spring initializr](https://start.spring.io/) to create a simple app, could have used a maven archetype, or just done it all by hand.
+I used [Spring initializr](https://start.spring.io/) to create a simple app, could have used a maven archetype, or just done it all by hand.

 ### Add in some REST
-I've added a single **Controller** that just returns the standard "Hello, world".
+I've added a single **Controller** that just returns the standard "Hello, world" (though this has been mutated through examples!).
 The point of this project is **not** to create lots of application functionality; but to touch lots of different technologies.
 Then actually hook them all together, try them all out.
 So it is 'full stack' in terms of technology - I may even include some _Vue.js_ later.

 You can now run `BootApplication` and then use a browser to access `http://localhost:8080/` where you